SOCI 325: Sociology of Science

 Poster presentation

 At the end of the semester, students will participate in a peer-evaluated virtual poster session.
-Each student will produce a digital poster presenting a piece of scientific research or technological output to an outside perspective.
-Further details will be provided in class.
+Each student will produce a digital poster presenting a piece of scientific research or technological output through a sociological lens.
+Further details on the final project are available at this link.

 Evaluation